-- Parenting Plans – We craft parenting plans that create the foundation for the process of decision-making and time with children.
+- Parenting Plans – Parenting plans can be crafted to create the foundation for the process of decision-making and time with children.
 While parenting plans may be adjusted as the child’s needs change, it’s important to have this done so that the process is is clear, pre-established, and gentle for your child.
 The Texas Attorney General’s website offers some helpful resources for preparing for a successful co-parenting experience.

 - Child Support — The amount of child support can be affected by many variables including the financial situation of the parents and the needs of the child.
 Significant changes in the financial circumstances for the custodial or non-custodial parent might require updates to the child support.

 - Contested Custody Disputes — While we would love for every situation to be amicable, we know this is not always the case.
 It’s essential that parents get their lawyer’s help in establishing their rights and duties, possession schedules, and set child support for their children.

 - Parental Relocation — Moving across state lines or to a different country with your child may require the court’s permission.
 Even if you only want to move to a different city in Texas with your child, you may be required to obtain the court’s approval.
 This will usually require updates to the child custody and visitation agreement.

-- Grandparent Rights — Family relationships beyond just the parent – child relationship are important, and sometimes central in a divorce case.
-It’s important for grandparents seeking to protect their relationships with their grandchildren.
+- Grandparent Rights — Family relationships beyond just the parent–child relationship are important, and sometimes central in a divorce case.
+It’s important for grandparents seeking to protect their relationships with their grandchildren to get legal assistance.

 - Paternity — Before a biological father can obtain any access and visitation rights by law, he must first legally establish paternity.
 Without a court order, the father’s rights may be at the whim of the mother.
 Consult your lawyer to walk through your options.